lashombpLQCD/RLQQCD/README.md

 clear B;
 ```
-Use the following steps to print the .LOG file:
-1. In `qqcd/andyworkinglagfib/qqcd-test/user/latsize.f90`, set the dimensions of the lattice used (nx, ny, nz, nt) and how many processors are used for each dimension (npx, npy, npz, npt).
-2. In `qqcd/andyworkinglagfib/qqcd-test/user/cfgspropsmain.f90`, set the variable `rwdir` to the desired directory for printing the .LOG file.

 ### Running the Subtraction Routines
 The main subtraction routines are within the file `qqcd/andyworkinglagfib/qqcd-test/cfgsprops/quark/disconloops.f90`.
 The Monte Carlo trace calculation is performed within the subroutine `subroutine testFUNC`.